 - Move on to something else.
 Sleep on it.

-- Come back the next day, review, finalize, send.
+- Come back the next day, review, finalize, and send.

 How to set up your client onboarding questionnaire